zlgesundheit/openEHR_FLAT_Loader/README.md

             Encodings:
             "<path>/encoding|code": "UTF-8",
             "<path>/encoding|terminology": "IANA_character-sets"
-            - IANA character sets are pretty handy here -> find in Docs-Folder or online
+            - IANA character sets or the openEHR-Specification are pretty handy here -> find in Docs-Folder or online
         - For some fields and templates it is possible to use terminology `local` and supply any values.
         - For Questions about terminology you may contact the modellers of your specific openEHR-Template.